 Now, this doesn’t mean ending each chapter with “…, and the wooden boards started to crack under his feet.”
 That will work for one chapter, but too much of it, and it becomes predictable.
 Do it more subtly, throw something from the left field, but more important: always deliver on it.

 Don’t end a chapter with a good hook and start the next chapter with a two-page description of the sunset.
 Actually, you should never describe anything for two pages, much so a sunset, but that’s a different story.
 My point is: if you have to choose, choose to under-promise and over-deliver, not the other way around.
 The reader will remember always being disappointed.
 But if you promise less and give a lot more, they will love it and keep reading.

 But do your best.
 Your goal here is to arrange your scenes and chapters in a way that makes reading feel natural.
-The moment your reader has to struggle to go through the chapters, he will not open the book again.
+The moment your reader struggles to go through the chapters, he will not open the book again.
 You might need to ask your friends, family, or a writer’s group to help you with one read to identify pace issues.

 Self-Editing: Strengthen The Setting

 I insert this here because the setting develops in your head, and it’s easy to forget that the reader doesn’t have the same vision as you.
 All the reader has is what stems out of your words.
 So, at this stage in your self-editing, you should pay attention to the setting.
 Does it come through clearly?
 Is it easy to see where people are and where does the action takes place?
 Do you find spots in your novel where you have nothing but heads talking in the air?
 Fix that.
 Here you might add some description, but be aware that it slows down your pace.
 Don’t dump it all in one spot.
 Instead, sprinkle it naturally within the story.